 Tools Needed to Build a Go Kart

 A welder is a must have for building a go kart frame.
 To weld properly, you will need a little practice on some scrap metal.
 Learning how to weld is like learning how to draw.
 It takes a little practice, but once you have it down, you can make something amazing!
 The two basic welders that are most commonly used are wire feed, and stick.
 The wire feed welder (above) is a MIG welder that uses 75%Ar/25%CO2 mix.
-Inexpensive wire feed welders, such as these welders found on ebay will also do the job and don’t require a shielding gas.
+Inexpensive wire feed welders, such as these welders on amazon will also do the job and don’t require a shielding gas.
 Stick welders are a little harder to weld with, but are also inexpensive.

 A drill was used to drill holes for the pedals, steering wheel, throttle cable, brake rod, seat, steering shaft, Pitman arm, and mounting brackets for the seat.
-You can get a 1/2″ cordless drill from ebay as well.
+You can get a 1/2″ cordless drill from amazon as well.